nychealth/coronavirus-data/trends/Readme.md

 This file contains test-level information on molecular tests, stratified by week.
 Please see the technical notes for a description of the different [types of COVID-19 laboratory tests](https://github.com/nychealth/coronavirus-data#laboratory-testing).
 The dates shown in this table reflect the date of specimen collection (i.e., when someone went to a healthcare provider for a test).

 Molecular tests are aggregated by full-weeks starting each Sunday and ending on Saturday.
-For example, a nasal swab collected for molecular testing on Monday October 12 would be categorized as tested during the week ending October 17.
+For example, a nasal swab collected for molecular testing on Monday, October 12 would be categorized as tested during the week ending October 17.

 This file includes data since the week ending March 7, 2020 based on when the Health Department started to receive a higher volume of molecular tests following the start of the COVID-19 outbreak in NYC.